Curtis Arnold Editor-in-chief

-Chase Freedom borrows two concepts from some of the country's best cash back cards.
-Everyday purchases earn 1 reward point for every dollar spent, adding up to the same base rebate as popular cards from Capital One and American Express.
+Chase Freedom® borrows two concepts from some of the country's best cash back cards.
+Everyday purchases earn unlimited 1 percent cash back for every dollar spent on purchases, adding up to the same base rebate as popular cards from Capital One and American Express, a CardRatings.com advertiser.
 100 reward points add up to a dollar rebate, and Chase's signup deal kicks off your account with 10,000 bonus points after you spend $500 on eligible purchases in your first three months from account opening.

 Like Discover, Chase also enables cardholders to sign up for quarterly bonus offers.
-Those opt-in deals offer 5 percent cash back on up to $1,500 in combined purchases in rotating feature categories.
-In addition, the 2014 calendar includes promotions involving specific merchants such as Amazon.com.
+Those opt-in deals offer 5 percent total cash back on up to $1,500 in combined purchases in rotating feature categories each quarter.
+In addition, the 2015 calendar includes promotions involving specific merchants such as Amazon.com.
 It's worth your time to set up calendar reminders for yourself about the sign-up periods, especially when promotions include bonus rewards at gas stations and restaurants.

 Trading higher rebates for no annual fee